openSUSE/news-o-o/_posts/2011-05-14-opensuse-weekly-news-issue-175-is-out.markdown

 (...)

-
+â€

+â€œ

         [Linuxaria: Signals in Linux](http://www.linuxaria.com/howto/signals-linux?lang=en)

-While i was surfing the net i™ve found this article By Matteo Ferrone about Linux signals, that i want to repost:
+While i was surfing the net iâ€™ve found this article By Matteo Ferrone about Linux signals, that i want to repost: